The 5 Rules of Git Branching for High-Velocity Teams

 git commit -m "Add invoice export to PDF and CSV formats"

-I don't have a clean answer.
-For most day-to-day work, squash-merge is fine.
+But โ squash merging does lose information.
+Ten careful, well-structured commits on a feature branch get flattened into one.
+For complex changes, that granular history can be valuable months later when someone is trying to understand why things were done in a certain sequence.
+No clean answer.
+For most daily work, squash-merge is fine.
 For large, carefully structured branches, maybe a regular merge is better.
 Use judgment.
-That's unsatisfying advice but I think it's correct.
+Unsatisfying advice, but I think it's correct.

-Automate the boring stuff
+Automate the Forgettable Stuff

 {